jglovier/poetry/2022-06-23-it-started-out-with-love.md

 as the only thing that matters
 when the truth is that the ride
 is where the life is if we can just
-accept it as a gift to experience and release
+accept it as a gift to experience now and then
-and maybe drop some seeds along the way
+and maybe plant some seeds for
-for whatever adventure will then begin again.
+whatever next adventure will then begin again.

 The questions is will you be
 awake enough to see it?